 All materials submitted in response to this RFP will become the property of the California Community Colleges Chancellor's Office.
 All Proposals and all evaluation and scoring sheets shall be available for public inspection at the conclusion of the committee scoring process.
-Materials may be returned only at the Chabot-Las Positas Community College District's or the California Community Colleges Chancellor's Office option and at the Respondent's expense.
+Materials may be returned only at the Chabot-Las Positas Community College District's option and at the Respondent's expense.
 One copy of the Proposal shall be retained for official Chabot-Las Positas Community College District files.